 In response to changing conditions in the financial markets, interest rates on NRE term deposits were linked to the international rates by way of a ceiling of 250 basis points over and above the US Dollar LIBOR/Swap rates of corresponding maturities, effective July 17, 2003.
 The ceiling rates were progressively reduced and brought down to LIBOR/SWAP rates for corresponding maturities with effect from close of business as on April 24, 2007.
+The year 2008-09, however, saw a progressive increase in the ceiling rates to 175 basis points over and above LIBOR/Swap rates for corresponding maturities with effect from the close of business as on November 15, 2008.
 Alongside, the NRE savings deposits rate was delinked from the domestic savings deposits rate and the ceiling NRE savings deposits rate was fixed at 6-month US Dollar LIBOR/Swap rate effective April 17, 2004.
 However, with effect from the close of business in India on November 17, 2005, the interest rates on NRE saving deposits are the same as applicable to domestic savings deposits.